nejckorasa/java-structured-logging/README.md

   }
 }
 ```
-Similarly, every other operational event will have the same structure.
+Similarly, every other log event will have the same structure.